-IN FONDEST MEMORY
+IN FOND MEMORY

-JOYCE GRANT (d.2006)
+JOYCE GRANT (d.
+2006)

 Kit Emmet wonders if many members (other than Diana Benn and herself) remember Joyce Grant, whose death was announced in August.
 She was Hecuba in The Questors 1944 production of The Trojan Women and returned to The Questors briefly in the 1960s.